GRAVY PRODUCT INSIGHTS SERIES

 Benefits of Analyzing Location Intelligence and Weather Data Together

-By combining these two data sets, analysts can gain insight into how weather events impact human behavior.
+By combining these two datasets, analysts in the travel industry can gain insight into how weather events impact human behavior to inform operations and increase efficiency.
+But there are plenty of other use cases for this type of data analysis for businesses.
 Here are some additional use cases of how this type of analysis can help businesses in different industries:

-• Retail brands can predict store foot traffic and inform what products to offer based on weather forecasts (e.g. stocking umbrellas ahead of rainy days).
+• Retail brands can combine weather data, location analytics data, and other consumer data like purchase data to predict in-store foot traffic levels and inform business strategy based on weather forecasts (e.g., stocking umbrellas ahead of rainy days).

-• Restaurants can adjust staffing levels and hours of operation before a weather event hits.
+• Restaurants can use this data to adjust staffing levels and hours of operation before a weather event hits, ensuring efficiency and reducing wasted resources like labor costs.

-• Sports and entertainment companies can pivot marketing efforts and fan outreach ahead of impactful weather events.
+• Sports and entertainment companies can pivot marketing efforts and fan outreach ahead of impactful weather events to improve communication and plan for any potential challenges with outdoor in-person events.

 Scroll to Top